weteor/adept-trackball/README.md

     - 6x Omron D2LS-21 switches (same as in orig ploopy adept)

-- modified case to support xiao dimensions ( [FreeCAD and STL files](hardware\mechanicals-xiao) )
+- modified case to support xiao dimensions ( [FreeCAD and STL files](hardware/mechanicals-xiao) )

-- firmware modifications to support xiao pinout, copy [folder](firmwares\xiao_mod) to your Vial firmware folder under keyboards/ploopyco and build with:
+- firmware modifications to support xiao pinout, copy [folder](firmwares/xiao_mod) to your Vial firmware folder under keyboards/ploopyco and build with:
   `make ploopyco/adept_xiao:vial`
   or use the  `ploopyco_adept_xiao_rev1_001_vial.uf2` in the folder directly and configure the buttons in vial

+---

+# The Ploopy Adept Trackball

 ![The Ploopy Adept Trackball](adept.jpg)